marcuscraske/parrot-manager/roadmap.md

 - Change entry types
   - File: encrypted payload is bytes; base64 can be copypasta or saved to directory
   - URL: value can be opened in browser
-- When viewing backup, have toolbar or large button to restore permanently.
-- Backups on remote host when syncing
 - Persist random generator settings to local user file

 # Maybe